robinboncoeur/Art/docs/writing/2DE-1stEd.md

 The flat white was a touch too hot.
 I let it sit on my tongue anyway, something to anchor myself with while Fiona spoke.

 Fiona was choosing her words.
-Not searching for them—*choosing*.
+Not searching for them — *choosing*.

 That was different.